aknight2015/Creative-Writting/D&D/Cursed Legacy.md

 The players starting conditions have yet to be finalized.
 So far we have tavern on the Infinite Staircase as part of a caravan guard.
 Tavern in a town.
 Caravan guards in a caravan.
 Not a clue yet.
 Hell, at this point I'm willing to give "recently graduated from adventurers college" a shot.

+College finals.
+Take care of the Ankheg problem.
+Professors use divination spells to determine what each groups final task is.

 ---

 ### Dust of Dryness